Are you planning to travel to a remote place alone? Are you on a long marine voyage?

 With the set of highly functional navigational tools, this is undoubtedly the best personal locator beacon GPS.
 The device integrates with your smartphone allowing you to keep your family updated about your status and location.
 It comes at a price but does offer comprehensive support to ensure your safety.

-#4 Rescueme PLB1 Personal Locator Beacon – USA Programmed
+#4 Rescueme PLB1 Personal Locator Beacon – Best personal locator beacon for boating

 Features and Benefits